aavq/3qi/create-local-cluster-en-01.md

 ## Quick summary

+On macOS 14+ you can:

+* 1 - Install Homebrew 4.5.1.
-On macOS 14+ you can: 1 - install Lima, kubectl, yq and other CLI tools with Homebrew 4.5.1.
-2 - *optionally* create a routable `lima:shared` network using the root‑owned **socket\_vmnet 1.2.1** binary.
-3 - launch the **k8s template** that ships Kubernetes 1.33.0.
-Export the generated `kubeconfig`, test `kubectl`, and you are ready to develop or demo workloads locally - while keeping the whole stack isolated enough to delete and re‑create in seconds.
+* 2 - Install Lima, kubectl, yq and other CLI tools with Homebrew 4.5.1.
+* 3 - *optionally* create a routable `lima:shared` network using the root‑owned **socket\_vmnet 1.2.1** binary.
+* 4 - Launch the **k8s template** that ships Kubernetes 1.33.0.
+* 5 - Export the generated `kubeconfig`, test `kubectl`,

+And you are ready to develop or demo workloads locally - while keeping the whole stack isolated enough to delete and re‑create in seconds.

 ---